How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 1. learn to accept your anxiety

 We all don’t like the feeling of being anxious, but what is so scary about it?
-What it can do to you?
+What can it do to you?

-So might as well give up and accept it.
+So, might as well give up and accept it.

 My best experiences with panic attacks and anxieties happened when I was able to surrender.
-Meaning, I wasn’t escaping it, wasn’t distracting myself and wasn’t panicking.
+Meaning, I wasn’t escaping it, wasn’t distracting myself, and wasn’t panicking.
 Instead, I just let it be.

 2. Breathing deeply will calm anxiety

-Rather I suggest simple and intentional deep breathing in and out
+Rather, I suggest simple and intentional deep breathing in and out.

 It is a little effortless ritual that

-• implies that anxiety is noticed, and
+- implies that anxiety is noticed, and

-• helps to refocus and restart the momentum.
+- helps to refocus and restart the momentum.

 This effective way to calm anxiety requires almost nothing.
 Do you think you can do it?